diegoperini/diegoperini.github.com/_posts/2015-04-23-client-is-a-valid-storage.md

 This collection is all John is, whoever asks for John will need these values to identify him.
 Since nobody should wait for John to be online all the time, this collection needs to be stored on the server for real time retrieval.

-When John filled input boxes to sign-in, he provided a way for our app to remember his name on the same device in the future.
+When John fills input boxes to sign-in, he provides a way for our app to remember his name on the same device in the future.
 Let's pick a collection to make his next visit an easier one.

 {% highlight javascript %}
 // Autocomplete username (a leftover)